claus-codes/tutorials/README.md

 ```
 If an `Array` does not have a value at the index, it returns `undefined`.

-Because `countries` is a *constant value*, it's value cannot be overwritten.
+Because `countries` is a constant value, it's value cannot be overwritten.
 The `Array` it contains can still be manipulated with built-in functionality.

 Arrays are *objects*, which are are discussed in [Lesson 6](#lesson-6-objects), but for now know that *objects* of the same *type* share functionality.